 Participants were also asked to complete the National Character Survey several times to provide their auto-stereotypes (their beliefs about themselves) and hetero-stereotypes (their beliefs about others).

-Regarding national auto-stereotypes, researchers found signiﬁcant similarities with personality traits of real people living in the Central European region only in Poland, as well as in a lesser extent in the Czech sub-sample of working adults.
+Regarding national auto-stereotypes, researchers found signiﬁcant similarities with personality traits of real people living in Central Europe only in Poland, as well as in a lesser extent in the Czech sub-sample of working adults.
 Polish auto-stereotypes are in line with the observed real-life ratings of Poles as high on neuroticism, low on agreeableness and average on the remaining three variables.

 Who’s the better judge, you or I?